5 Types of Graphic Design Careers

-With the freedom to select projects, gather your own clients and set your own schedule, it's easy to understand why so many graphic designers choose to take this route.
+With the freedom to select projects, gather your own clients and set your own schedule, it's easy to understand why so many people choose to take this route.
 But the freelance life is not for everyone.
 It can mean unsteady paychecks, longer work hours and design that may not always reach a very large audience.
-Self-employed designers also have the expense of keeping their computers and software packages up-to-date, networking to find new clients and handling business administration tasks.
+Those who are self-employed also have the expense of keeping their computers and software packages up-to-date, networking to find new clients and handling business administration tasks.
 It's for these reasons that many graphic designers work for an employer full time—moonlighting as a freelancer when they want some extra variety—or combine their freelance work with a part-time job.

 What is graphic design?

 Visual communication using text, imagery, photographs, color, space, and much more.
 It is used for posters, newspapers, books, magazines, web sites, billboards—anywhere people are trying to convey messages.

 A high school diploma (or its equivalent) is likely your only prerequisite needed to pursue a diploma, associate's degree, or bachelor's degree.
 However, some schools may require a portfolio, so it's best to check with the individual schools that interest you before beginning the application process.

 What is a typical salary?

 The median salary as of May, 2009 was $43,180.* Incomes ranged from about $26,440 to $76,450.
 The highest earners were generally creative directors, or those who held ownership in design firms.